 A differential equation is an equation that contains one or more derivatives of an unknown function.
 The order of a differential equation is the order of the highest derivative that it contains.
 A differential equation is an ordinary differential equation if it involves an unknown function of only one variable, or a partial differential equation if it involves partial derivatives of a function of more than one variable.
-For now we'll consider only ordinary differential equations.
+For now we'll consider only ordinary differential equations, and we'll just call them differential equations.